JarvisKiki/OCD-Patient-Analysis/README.md

 Explore the frequency of various compulsion types in the OCD patient dataset.
 Identify and elaborate on the compulsion type that is most frequently observed.

-The project aims to provide actionable insights for management, aiding informed decision-making related to patient demographics, treatment strategies, and resource allocation in the field of Obsessive-Compulsive Disorder.